feikname/img2musicXML/README.md

 # Contributing
 Contributing is not yet allowed.

-As soon as v0.1-Alpha is finished, contributing guideleness will be added.
+As soon as v0.1-Alpha is finished, contributing guidelines will be added.

 # License
 This software is licensed under the Apache v2 License